 During this internship program, you will stay at our volunteer and intern house in Muizenberg, a beach side neighborhood known for its surfing subculture and easygoing atmosphere.
 Muizenberg is one of the most famous surf spots in Cape Town and home to a number of cafés, bars, and a Friday night market.

 The house is safe, fully equipped, and located just 20 minutes from the city.
 During your free time, you can explore the rest of the city and surrounding areas.
 Go on a Cape Malay food tour in Bo-Kaap, paraglide off Lion’s Head, snorkel with seals, go on a safari, drink award-winning wine, or hike up Table Mountain.

 Our internship fee includes:

-- Accommodation throughout your entire stay at our African Impact intern home in Cape Town – a cozy, safe and lively house shared by our interns, volunteers and staff
+- Accommodation throughout your stay at our intern and volunteer home in Cape Town

 - 3 delicious meals a day cooked by chefs from the local community (weekdays only)

 - Airport pick-up and drop-off by the African Impact team

 - Experienced international and local staff members who are there to support you 24/7